satta/ballsy/README.md

 keys.
 Usually that would involve:

   - pushing a tag
-  - going to the GitHib web page and creating a release
+  - navigating to the GitHub web page and creating a release
   - downloading their tarball
   - signing the tarball
   - uploading the detached ASCII signature to the release page as an asset